CORRECTED-Lennar's quarterly revenue rises 18.8 pct on higher home sales

 (Corrects second graph to say net income "fell", not "rose")

-June 20 Lennar Corp, the No. 2 U.S. homebuilder, reported an 18.8 percent rise in quarterly revenue on Tuesday, as it sold more homes at higher prices and orders rose 11.8 percent.
+June 20 (Reuters) - Lennar Corp, the No. 2 U.S. homebuilder, reported an 18.8 percent rise in quarterly revenue on Tuesday, as it sold more homes at higher prices and orders rose 11.8 percent.

 Net income attributable to Lennar fell to $213.6 million, or 91 cents per share, in the second quarter ended May 31, from $218.5 million, or 95 cents per share, a year earlier.